thayton/thayton.github.io/_drafts/getting-amazon-ratings-for-library-books-with-javascript.md

 ![Search Results](/assets/js-amazon-reviews/search-results.png)

 Note the number that appears below each book title.
 That's the Amazon rating for the book.
-In the screenshot, both books got a rating of 5.
+In the screenshot, the first two books listed both got a rating of 5.
 The ratings are added to the HTML returned by the library search results.
-The books are sorted according to their rating and rearranged from their original order so that highest rated books appear first.
+The books are sorted according to their rating and rearranged from the order that the library returns them in so that highest rated books appear first.

-Pseudocode:
+Before we go into the details, here's a pseudocode sketch of our implementation:

 ```
 user clicks on browser action button